susanta2022/create-user-with-passwd-auth/README.md

 # create user with password authentication
-how to add user and with a specific group using ansible playbook
+add user and with a specific group using ansible playbook
 ## Installation